Deep Learning Based 3D Segmentation: A Survey: 3D Instance Segmentation

-\textbf{Multi-task jointly learning:}~3D semantic segmentation and 3D instance segmentation can influence each other.
-For example objects with different classes must be different instances, and objects with the same instance label must be the same class.
-Based on this, ASIS \cite{wang2019associatively} designs an encoder-decoder network, termed ASIS, to learn semantic-aware instance embeddings for boosting the performance of the two tasks.
-Similarly, JSIS3D \cite{pham2019jsis3d} uses a unified network namely MT-PNet to predict the semantic labels of points and embedding the points into high-dimensional feature vectors, and further propose a MV-CRF to jointly optimize object classes and instance labels.
-Similarly Liu et al.\cite{liu2019masc} and 3D-GEL \cite{liang20193d} adopt SSCN to generate semantic predictions and instance embeddings simultaneously, then use two GCNs to refine the instance labels.
-OccuSeg \cite{han2020occuseg} uses a multi-task learning network to produce both occupancy signal and spatial embedding.
-The occupancy signal represents the number of voxel occupied by per voxel.
-3D instance segmentation methods are summarized in Table \ref{table5}.
+\textbf{Multi-tasks learning methods:}, such as 3D semantic and 3D instance segmentation, can mutually enhance each other.
+For example, objects from different classes must be distinguished as separate instances, while those sharing the same instance label should belong to the same class.
+Building on this concept, ASIS~[181] introduces an encoder-decoder network designed to learn semantic-aware instance embeddings, improving the performance of both tasks.
+Similarly, JSIS3D~[134] utilizes a unified network, named MT-PNet, to predict semantic labels for points and embed them into high-dimensional feature vectors, while also employing MV-CRF to jointly optimize object classes and instance labels.
+Likewise, Liu et al.~[108] and 3D-GEL~[106] leverage SSCN to simultaneously produce semantic predictions and instance embeddings, with two GCNs refining the instance labels.
+OccuSeg~[47] applies a multi-task learning network to generate both occupancy signals and spatial embeddings, where the occupancy signal reflects the number of voxels occupied per voxel.

+\textbf{Clustering based techniques:} like MASC~\cite{liu2019masc}, leverage the powerful capabilities of SSCN~\cite{graham20183d} to predict similarity embeddings between neighboring points across multiple scales and semantic structures.
+A straightforward yet effective clustering technique~\cite{liu2018affinity} is applied to segment points into instances using these two types of learned embeddings.
+MTML~\cite{lahoud20193d} employs two sets of feature embeddings: one for capturing unique instance-specific features and another for direction embedding, providing stronger cohesion for grouping.
+Similarly, PointGroup~\cite{jiang2020pointgroup} forms clusters by combining original and shifted coordinate embedding spaces, with ScoreNet assisting in selecting optimal clusters.
+While these approaches group points based on point-level embeddings, they lack instance-level adjustments.
+HAIS~\cite{chen2021hierarchical} addresses this by introducing set aggregation and intra-instance prediction to refine object-level instances.

+\textbf{Dynamic convolution-based approaches:} overcome the limitations of clustering-based methods by generating kernels and then convolving with the point features to generate instance masks.
+Dyco3D~\cite{he2021dyco3d} adopts the clustering algorithm to generate a kernel for convolution.
+Similarly, PointInst3D~\cite{he2022pointinst3d} uses FPS to generate kernels.
+DKNet~\cite{wu20223d} introduces candidate mining and candidate aggregation to generate more instance kernels.
+Moreover, ISBNet~\cite{ngo2023isbnet} proposes a new instance encoder combining instance-aware PFS with a point aggregation layer to generate kernels to replace clustering in DyCo3D.
+Spherical Mask~\cite{shin2024spherical} uses the similar backbone as ISBNet.
+It introduce spherical representation to overcome size overestimation and error propagation, significantly improving instance segmentation performance.